-Not only are all of the components used in rooftop solar systems manufactured to strict standards of durability, so that they can withstand the elements, there are no moving parts, so a system can typically last for 25-30 years with little to no maintenance.
+Not only are all of the components used in rooftop solar company systems manufactured to strict standards of durability, so that they can withstand the elements, there are no moving parts, so a system can typically last for 20 years with little to no maintenance.

 What happens to the electricity I don’t use?

-The inverter is connected to both your house and the grid and is smart enough to know how much electricity to supply to the property and what is surplus to your immediate needs.
-That surplus is then fed into the grid and you get credits on your bill (against any electricity you use from the grid).
+The inverter is connected to both your house and the grid and is smart enough to know how much electricity bill to supply to the property and what is surplus to your immediate needs.
+That surplus is then fed into the grid and you get tax credit on your bill (against any electricity rates you use from the grid).